 Solomon gave helpful, intelligent answers, which directed the queen’s mind to the true source of all wisdom and prosperity.
 After the Queen of Sheba had witnessed Solomon’s wisdom and works, she didn’t thank him only for the hospitality that he showed her but more importantly for the knowledge of God’s truth.
 She said, “Blessed be the Lord your God, who delighted in you, setting you on the throne of Israel!
 Because the Lord has loved Israel forever, therefore He made you king, to do justice and righteousness” (1 kings 10:9).

 Her visit led to her conversion and salvation.
-In gratitude to Solomon, the Queen of the south gave King Solomon gifts.
-And she returned to her own country blessed (1 Kings 10:13).
+In gratitude to Solomon, the Queen of the South gave King Solomon gifts.
+And she returned to her own country blessed and satisfied (1 Kings 10:13).

-While the Queen of the south accepted the wisdom of Solomon with all eagerness, the religious leaders rejected Jesus which is the personification of all wisdom (1 Corinthians 1:30) for He was indeed greater than Solomon (Matthew 12:42).
-For this, Jesus added that the Queen of the South will be saved whereas the religious leaders will be judged at the judgement day for their rebellion against God’s Son.
+While the Queen of the South accepted the wisdom of Solomon with all eagerness, the religious leaders rejected Jesus, who was indeed greater than Solomon (Matthew 12:42), the personification of all wisdom (1 Corinthians 1:30).
+The religious leaders were unwilling to listen to the Son of God who came down from heaven to save them.
+For this reason, Jesus added that the Queen of the South will be saved whereas the religious leaders will be judged at the judgement day for their rebellion against God’s Son.

 In His service,